wshuai190/wshuai190.github.io/_pages/about.md

 ## 🔬 Research Focus

-My research centers on **information retrieval** and **natural language processing (NLP)**.
-My PhD work concentrates on automation for medical systematic reviews, including:

-- **Automatic Mesh Term Suggestion**
-- **Screening Prioritisation**
-- **Seed-driven Methods**
-- **Boolean Query Formulation**

-I also explore general IR and NLP challenges, including **Federated RAG**, **Search and RAG model Efficiency** and **Effective Ranking Models**.
+My work connects information retrieval, NLP, and AI systems:

+- **Efficient RAG and LLM inference**: context embeddings, KV-cache/memory optimisation, and unified retrieval-generation representations
+- **Evidence-based medicine search**: MeSH suggestion, screening prioritisation, seed-driven methods, Boolean query generation, and clinical question answering
+- **Evaluation infrastructure**: benchmarks and open-source tools for RAG and federated search, including BERGEN and FeB4RAG
+- **Adaptive retrieval and ranking**: 2D Matryoshka retrieval, prompt variation studies, and robust LLM-based rankers

 ## 👨‍🏫 Teaching & Mentoring

-Currently serving as **Course Coordinator** for INFS7410 (Information Retrieval and Web Search) at UQ.
-Previously tutored multiple courses (2021-2024) including INFS7410, INFS7205, and DATA7901/7902/7903.
+I serve as **Course Coordinator and Lecturer** for INFS7410 (Information Retrieval and Web Search) at UQ, teaching 120+ Master's students across classical IR, dense retrieval, LLMs for search, RAG, and evaluation.
+Previously, I tutored INFS7410, INFS7205, and DATA7901/7902/7903.

-*I'm passionate about discovering brilliant minds to collaborate with—if you're interested in research, let's connect and create something amazing together!*
+I mentor students on retrieval, RAG, and biomedical NLP projects; several have progressed to PhD scholarships and SIGIR/ECIR papers.
+If you are interested in research collaboration, please reach out.

 ## 🌍 Industry Experience

-**Research Intern** at [Naver Lab Europe](https://europe.naverlabs.com/) (Feb-July 2024), focusing on **Context Compression for Retrieval-Augmented Generation (RAG)**.
+**Research Intern** at [Naver Labs Europe](https://europe.naverlabs.com/) (Feb-July 2024).
+I co-led COCOM from method design and implementation to experiments and WSDM 2025 publication, reducing RAG inference cost by **5.69x** at near-baseline answer quality.

 ## 💼 Job Opportunities

-Since February 2025, I have been working as a Postdoc at UQ.
-I'm actively seeking **exciting opportunities** in both academia and industry.
-If you think I'm a great fit for your team, please feel free to reach out!
+Since February 2025, I have been working as a Postdoctoral Researcher at UQ.
+I am open to academic and industry roles where efficient LLM systems, search/RAG, trustworthy evaluation, or biomedical evidence technologies are central.
+If this matches your team, please feel free to reach out.

 {% include base_path %}